View INSTANT Quotes

 Results-driven and innovative life insurance professional with 30 plus years of life insurance industry sales and marketing experience.
 Recognized as a pioneer in the field, leveraging phone and internet channels to exceed personal sales of over $100 million during the first decade of the 21st century.
 Creator of a highly effective intuitive IUL life insurance sales software that facilitated the sale of millions of dollars of indexed universal policies by numerous life insurance agents.
 Proven track record as a Managing General Agent (MGA), Life Agent, IUL Life Insurance Sales Software developer, and leading-edge creator of insurance marketing tools, educational content, and delivery systems.

-4 minute read
+5 minute read

 The most widespread form of life insurance is for personal use and usually protects a family financially if their loved one dies.
-Life insurance can also be used to cover the economic repercussions any business may see if a key person in the business died suddenly.
+Life insurance can also be used to cover the economic repercussions any business may see if a key person in the business dies suddenly.

 How Split Dollar Life Insurance Works